seeekr/crudl/README.md

         baseURL,        // The baseURL of the API backend (default  '/api/') rootElementId,  // Where to place the root react element (default 'crudl-root') }
+    crudlVersion,       // The required crudl version in the semver format (e.g., "^0.3.0") id,                 // The id of the admin.
+This id is stored (together with other info) locally in the
+                        // localStorage of the browser.
+If the admin id and the locally stored id do not match,
+                        // the stored information will not be used.
+That means, for example, that by changing
+                        // the admin id, you can enforce a logout of all users.
 }
 ```
 The provided admin will be validated (using [Joi](https://github.com/hapijs/joi)) and all its attributes and properties are checked against the admin's schema.